Timely action required for market-linked pensions

 Retirement phase pensions that qualify as CDBISs under s 294-130 of the Income Tax Assessment Act 1997 (Cth) (‘ITAA 1997’) are subject to modified transfer balance cap rules.
 In broad terms, a CDBIS such as a pre-1 July 2017 MLP cannot, by itself, give rise to an excess transfer balance.
 This is the case even where the total market value of the assets supporting the MLP exceeds $1.6 million by a significant amount.

 Another important aspect of MLPs that qualify as CDBISs is the tax treatment of the MLP payments in the member’s hands.
-Due to the operation of the defined benefit income cap in sub-div 303-A of the ITAA 1997, for members age 60 or over, 50% of any pension payments above $100,000 is included in the member’s personal assessable income and taxed at their marginal tax plus the Medicare levy.
-This applies even if the amount is comprised of a tax free component in part or in full.
+Due to the operation of the defined benefit income cap in sub-div 303-A of the ITAA 1997, for members age 60 or over, 50 per cent of any pension payments above $100,000 is included in the member’s personal assessable income and taxed at their marginal tax plus the Medicare levy.
+This applies even if the amount is comprised of a tax-free component in part or in full.

 A problem with the commutation rules under the old law?